aha-app/aha-services/docs/rally.md

 * A feature can be sent to the Rally server using the _Send to Rally_ item in the _Action_ menu on the features page.
 * Requirements are sent to Rally together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
-* Releases in Aha! will created releases in Rally.
+* Releases in Aha! will create releases in Rally.
 * When requirements are sent to Rally they will be scheduled in the release that they belong to.
 * Changes in Rally will be immediately reflected in Aha! via the webhook.
 Aha! will automatically install the necessary webhook when the integration is configured.